The one with the return of a rogue Time Agent, rhino cops, and the one where Sir John Hurt gets some company.

 - Like Twelve in "The Husbands of River Song", Thirteen gets treated like a companion by someone who doesn't know who she is.

 - Ruth's TARDIS has the classic console room design, as well as the classic series police-box look.
+The console operating the timescoop also has similarities, raising the question of who Jack stole it from (we never see who's firing on him).

 - Thirteen and Ruth speak in unison for a while, and acknowledge this as a consequence of interacting with another version of oneself.
 A similar situation had already happened when Amy met an older version of herself.